Thanks for stopping by!

 - Associate of Applied Science degree – Marketing and Management

-Well, that’s my story for now until I follow in the footsteps of the late, great Louise Hay and become the next great American wellness media mogul.
-It’s good to have goals.
+So, that’s my story for now.
+My next plan is to follow in the footsteps of the late, great Louise Hay and become the next great American wellness media mogul, or something like that.

 Now it’s your turn.
-Share your story and/or tell a little bit about what you’d like to learn in these pages.
+Share your story and/or tell a little bit about what you’d like to learn at the DIY Healthy Lifestyles Center.

 Post your story, questions, comments or requests here: